#1 Rule for Health Insurance Open Enrollment: Understand Your Health Insurance Coverage

 - Since Medicare Advantage plans do not necessarily provide coverage equal to Medicare, they may not be right for you if you require a surgery or procedure or have a condition (diabetes, urinary incontinence, etc.) that requires ongoing therapy, treatment with a prescription or supplies.
 Before choosing any Advantage plan be sure to read all the exclusions in your contract.
-Don’t be blinded by advertisements offering $0 co-pays.
+Don’t let advertisements offering $0 co-pays blind you.
 If it sounds too good to be true – it probably is!

 Coverage for urinary incontinence supplies

-Absorbents (pads and adult diapers) are not covered by Medicare or most private insurances.
+Medicare or most private insurances don’t cover absorbents (pads and adult diapers).
 Condom catheters are covered, but regular use can lead to infection and skin breakdown, often entailing additional medical treatment and hospitalization and greater cost to patients.

 Take Action Now During Open Enrollment – and follow these simple guidelines to get the most out of your insurance coverage!